PaddlePaddle/Parakeet/examples/wavenet/README.md

 ## Train the model

 The training script requires 4 command line arguments.
-`--data` is the path of the training dataset, `--output` is the path of the output direcctory (we recommend to use a subdirectory in `runs` to manage different experiments.)
+`--data` is the path of the training dataset, `--output` is the path of the output directory (we recommend to use a subdirectory in `runs` to manage different experiments.)

 `--device` should be "cpu" or "gpu", `--nprocs` is the number of processes to train the model in parallel.